Rajasthan State Board, Class 12, Sample Question Paper: Mathematics

 Make a habit of writing down your topic once you’ve mastered it.
 Experts advise that you try to write things down quickly.
 This habit of writing down a topic will allow you to assess how much time you are devoting to it.
 It will eventually assist you in managing your time during your exam.

 Studying in a group allows you to gain different perspectives from your classmates.
 This procedure improves your learning experience.
 In a group study, you share materials, engage with team members, and exchange ideas.
-This practice will make your education more interactive.
+This practice will make your learning fun and attractive.

 Here you will find an appropriate itinerary for students preparing for their +2 examinations and also taking tuition on a daily basis, as well as for those who do not attend tuition and instead undertake self-study.